openstack-archive/senlin/doc/source/user/profiles.rst

 A :term:`Profile` is the mould used for creating a :term:`Node` to be managed by the Senlin service.
-It can be treated as an instance of a :term:`Profile Type` with an unique ID.
+It can be treated as an instance of a :term:`Profile Type` with a unique ID.
 A profile encodes the information needed for node creation in a property named ``spec``.

 The primary job for a profile type implementation is to translate user provided